 A module is a collection of SQL routines.

-Triggers contain the same constructs as routines but are created on tables or views (depending on the type of trigger) and execute instead of, before or after a specified data manipulation operation.
+Triggers contain the same constructs as routines but are created on tables or views (depending on the type of trigger) and execute before, after or instead of a specified data manipulation operation.

 Creating Functions and Procedures